vincentlan15/String-Regex-Manipuplation/chapter2.md

 ```

 --- type:VideoExercise lang:python xp:50 skills:2 key:40f8c6581f
-## Replacing and Stripping
+## Replace and Strip
 - replace: str.replace(old_string, new_strin, count)
 - strip: str.strip(string)

 --- type:NormalExercise lang:python xp:100 skills:1 key:e115d724c0
-## Replacing Part of a String with Another String
+## Replace Part of a String with Another String

 Charles Dickens's novel "The Tale of the Two Cities" famously begins with the line:"It was the best of times; it was the worst of times; it was the age of wisdom; it was the age of foolishness; it was the epoch of belief; it was the epoch of incredulity."
 Now, try to use `replace` to change "was" in this sentence to "is."
 Remember that the syntax of `replace` is `str.replace(old_string,new_string)`.